pendulum-project/ntpd-rs/README.md

 Prossimo funded the initial development of the NTP client and server, and NTS support.
 The [NTP initiative page](https://www.memorysafety.org/initiative/ntp) on Prossimo's website tells the story.

+## Package substructure

+Currently, the code is split up into several separate crates:
+ - `ntp-proto` contains the packet parsing and the algorithms needed for clock selection, filtering and steering.
+ - `ntp-daemon` contains the main NTP daemon, and deals with orchestrating the networking and configuration.
+ - `ntp-ctl` contains a control interface for the NTP daemon, allowing readout of current synchronisation state and dynamic configuration changes.
+ - `ntp-metrics-exporter` contains a HTTP interface for exporting the prometheus metrics.
+ - `test-binaries` contains a number of simple NTP servers that can be used for testing (see below).
+ - `ntp-os-clock` contains the unsafe code needed to interface with system clocks.
+ - `ntp-udp` contains the unsafe code needed to deal with timestamping on the network layer.
+ - `ntpd` contains the entrypoints for all our binaries

+All unsafe code is contained within the `ntp-os-clock` and `ntp-udp` packages, which are kept as small as possible.
+All interfaces exposed by these crates should be safe.
+For a more detailed description of how ntpd-rs is structured, see the [development documentation](DEVELOPMENT.md).

+## Test Binaries

+This crate contains extremely limited NTP servers for testing purposes

+* `demobilize-server` always sends the DENY kiss code, the client must demobilize this association
+* `rate-limit-server` forces an increase of the poll interval to 32 seconds